Immune Thrombocytopenic Purpura (ITP)

 At very low platelet levels, ITP can cause different symptoms, depending on the type of ITP.

-Acute ITP — Symptoms usually begin abruptly, often one to three weeks after a child has had a viral infection.
+- Acute ITP — Symptoms usually begin abruptly.
+In children, the trigger can be a viral infection, with ITP symptoms appearing one to three weeks after the infection resolves.
+In adults, the trigger for acute ITP may not be obvious.
 The first sign of the illness may be a red or purple skin rash on the legs or abnormal bruising after only minor trauma.
 There also may be small areas of bleeding or "blood blisters" on the surface of the lips or gums, and frequent or severe nosebleeds.
-Except for these symptoms, the child usually appears normal and active.

-Persistent or Chronic ITP — A typical patient with persistent or chronic ITP is an adult woman who has had intermittent episodes of unexplained bruises, cuts that tend to heal slowly and ooze blood, prolonged bleeding after tooth extractions, and unusually long or heavy menstrual periods.
-Occasionally, an adult with chronic ITP will have symptoms appear suddenly, as occurs in children with acute ITP.
+- Persistent or Chronic ITP — A typical patient with persistent or chronic ITP is an adult woman who has had intermittent episodes of unexplained bruises, cuts that tend to heal slowly and ooze blood, prolonged bleeding after tooth extractions, and unusually long or heavy menstrual periods

 It's important that you tell your doctor about all prescription and nonprescription drugs, natural or herbal remedies that you or your child is taking.
 Your doctor will examine you or your child with special attention to any rashes, areas of bruising, oozing cuts or other signs of abnormal bleeding.
 Your doctor will order one or more of the following tests:

-Blood tests — Several different blood tests may be done, including a test for the presence of antiplatelet antibodies.
+- Other blood tests — Several different blood tests may be done, including a test for HIV and hepatitis C.

 The purpose of this test is to determine whether cells called megakaryocytes are present.
 Megakaryocytes are the bone marrow cells that turn into platelets.

 In ITP, there should be a plenty of megakaryocytes.
-This indicates that the bone marrow is working normally and producing enough new platelets.
-And the platelets are getting out of the bone marrow into circulation.
-The problem is the platelets are destroyed by antibodies.
+This indicates that the bone marrow is working normally to produce new platelets.

-If few megakaryocytes can be seen, other diagnoses need to be entertained.
+If few megakaryocytes are seen, other diagnoses need to be entertained, such as leukemia or other bone marrow disorders.

-Newly diagnosed (acute ITP) lasts for three months or less, with 75% of children recovering on their own within two to three months.
+Newly diagnosed (acute ITP) lasts for three months or less; in children with acute ITP, about 75% recover on their own within two to three months.
 Persistent and chronic ITP tends to come and go over many years.

 There is no way to prevent ITP.
-If a substance has caused the condition, you or your child will be told to avoid the substance.
+If a medication has caused the condition, stopping the medication may cure the condition; avoiding this medication in the future may prevent recurrence.

 Treatment varies, depending on whether ITP is acute, persistent or chronic:

-Acute ITP — Because most children with acute ITP recover without treatment, doctors usually do not prescribe medications unless there is serious bleeding or the platelet count falls below 20,000.
-If this happens, the child is treated with prednisone (a synthetic steroid sold under several brand names) by mouth, and gamma globulin or anti-Rho(D) immune globulin (WinRho) given intravenously (into a vein).
+- Acute ITP — Because people with acute ITP often recover without treatment, doctors may not prescribe medications unless there is serious bleeding or the platelet count falls below 20,000.
+If this happens, the first choice of treatment may prednisone (a synthetic steroid sold under several brand names); gamma globulin or anti-Rho(D) immune globulin (WinRho) given intravenously (into a vein) may also be recommended, especially for children with ITP.

 All medications, foods and beverages will be reviewed to be certain that they do not contain an ingredient that may have triggered the ITP.
-For example, in certain people, ingesting quinine can cause a low platelet count.
+For example, in certain people, ingesting quinine (as in tonic water) can cause a low platelet count.

 During treatment for ITP, you or your child will be advised to avoid sports and other physical activities that have a high risk of injury, especially head injury.